blakeblackshear/frigate/docs/docs/configuration/detectors.md

 OpenVINO is supported on 6th Gen Intel platforms (Skylake) and newer.
 A supported Intel platform is required to use the `GPU` device with OpenVINO.
 The `MYRIAD` device may be run on any platform, including Arm devices.
 For detailed system requirements, see [OpenVINO System Requirements](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/system-requirements.html)

 An OpenVINO model is provided in the container at `/openvino-model/ssdlite_mobilenet_v2.xml` and is used by this detector type by default.
 The model comes from Intel's Open Model Zoo [SSDLite MobileNet V2](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssdlite_mobilenet_v2) and is converted to an FP16 precision IR model.
 Use the model configuration shown below when using the OpenVINO detector.
+This detector also supports YOLOx models, and has been verified to work with the [yolox_tiny](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolox-tiny) model from Intel's Open Model Zoo.
+If using `yolox_tiny`, or any other YOLOx variant, make sure to set `input_tensor: nchw` and `model_type: yolox`, along with the appropriate width/height settings (416 for `yolox_tiny`).
+There is currently no support for other types of YOLO models.

 ```yaml
 detectors: